 Although a property transfer typically takes about three months, there’s no guarantee that it won’t take longer, even when things go smoothly.
 Other complications, such as the buyer’s tax not being in order, can delay things further.

-A bridging loan allows you to make solid plans, even while the transfer is still in progress.
-For example, the loan may enable you to go ahead and book moving companies, make travel plans and pay rental deposits.
+Bridging finance allows you to make solid plans, even while the transfer is still in progress.
+For example, it may enable you to go ahead and book moving companies, make travel plans and pay rental deposits.

 No delay on your offer to purchase

-If you spot the perfect new property, a loan may be sufficient to enable you to make an offer to purchase, rather than waiting and taking the risk of losing out to another buyer.
+If you spot the perfect new property, bridging finance may be sufficient to enable you to make an offer to purchase, rather than waiting and taking the risk of losing out to another buyer.

 You can buy out a co-owner

-If you are selling a property that you co-own and your co-owner needs to get paid out immediately, then a property loan can cover the cost of buying them out.
+If you are selling a property that you co-own and your co-owner needs to get paid out immediately, the property finance can cover the cost of buying them out.
 This is particularly helpful if the reason for selling was a co-owner’s financial difficulties.